wjdenny/wjdenny.github.io/content/Translingualism is considered more broad than plurilingualism and includes concepts of agency and critical ideological analysis.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/tesol
+  - topic/teaching/tesol
-  - teaching/plurilingualism
+  - topic/plurilingualism
-  - dei
+  - topic/dei
 ---
 Translingualism is considered more broad than plurilingualism and includes concepts of agency and critical ideological analysis.